romeodixonll/E-Commerce-Back-End/README.md

 Cloning the repo from Github.
 Then install Node.js.
 Run "npm i" in terminal to get packages.

 ## Usage
-This application is running under mysql as a local host, you can modify the .env file with your own user/password to start the application.
+Modify the .env file with your own user/password for MySQL to start the application.

 run mysql terminal at project source location source db/schema.sql<br/>
 npm i<br/>